alit83/Django-Shop/README.md

 # Django Shop

-A modern e-commerce backend built with Django and Django REST Framework.
+A rendering web shop built with Django.

 ## Features